RobertCorser/BlackHatPython/README.md

 # BlackHatPython
-Source code from the book Black Hat Python
+Tools created using the book Black Hat Python.